 Create separate categories in your recipe system for seasonal dishes.
 That way you'll never forget to include the correct packaging costs.

-With a system like KitchenNmbrs you can record the exact packaging costs per recipe, including seasonal variations.
+Using a food cost calculator helps you record the exact packaging costs per recipe, including seasonal variations.
 This way you always have the correct cost price without having to calculate manually.

 How do you include seasonal packaging? (step by step)